axopy/axopy/doc/source/user_guide/daq.rst

 Data Acquisition
 ================

-.. currentmodule:: hcibench.daq
+.. currentmodule:: axopy.daq

 Traditionally, a data acquisition (DAQ) refers to the process of capturing and conditioning signals for recording by a computer.
-In hcibench, sources of data generated or influenced by the subject of the experiment is referred to as a DAQ.
+In axopy, sources of data generated or influenced by the subject of the experiment is referred to as a DAQ.

-hcibench assumes a fairly simple model for collecting data, based on polling.
+axopy assumes a fairly simple model for collecting data, based on polling.
-First, the interface is set up -- this might involve initializing a USB interface, connecting to a TCP server, setting up initial parameters, etc. Next, data acquisition is started.
+First, the interface is set up -- this might involve initializing a USB interface, connecting to a TCP server, setting up initial parameters, etc.
+Next, data acquisition is started.
 Some devices don't require an explicit start command, but some do.
 Next, you request data from the device.
 This is a blocking operation, meaning the request won't return the data until the data is ready.
 You're then free to process, display, or save this data.
 Then, you request the next batch of data with another request.
 It is important to make